alecmuffett/eotk/docs.d/HOW-TO-INSTALL.md

 Also: make sure to download the `privateKey.pem` file that is offered, and keep it in a safe place.

-## You will need to prove ownership of the site, to HARICA
+## You will need to prove ownership of the site, to the CA

-HARICA will tell you that you need to post a secret key at a particular URL on your onion site; the message will be like:
+For example: HARICA will tell you that you need to post a secret key at a particular URL on your onion site; the message will read something like:

-> Place the file **FiLeNaMe** to http://**ONIONADDRESS**.onion/.well-known/pki-validation/
+> Place the file FILENAME to http://ONIONADDRESS.onion/.well-known/pki-validation/

 ...and they will offer you a file to download.

-Download this file, and open it with a text editor.
+Download this file, and open it with a text editor;
-The content will be a long secret string, like **ThIsIsArEaLlYlOnGsEcReT**
+the content will be a long secret string, like THISISAREALLYLONGHEXADECIMALSECRET

 Add a line to your EOTK configuration, substituting the values where necessary:

 ```
-set ssl_proof_csv /.well-known/pki-validation/FiLeNaMe,ThIsIsArEaLlYlOnGsEcReT
+set ssl_proof_csv /.well-known/pki-validation/FILENAME,THISISAREALLYLONGHEXADECIMALSECRET
 ```

 Then do something like: